Venmo vs. PayPal

 - No chargeback for “Unauthorized Transaction” claim with proof of delivery/shipment

-The company also offers fixed-fee working capital and term business loans based on a merchant’s PayPal history.
+PayPal has several additional features through its service.
+For instance, it offers fixed-fee working capital and term business loans based on a merchant’s PayPal history.
 Loans require no credit check and can be repaid with a percentage of PayPal sales for working capital loans or through automatic weekly payments for term business loans.

 PayPal working capital loans provide financing up to 35% of a business’s annual PayPal sales.
 Once approved, loans are funded within minutes.
 PayPal charges a single fixed fee based on sales volume, account history, the loan amount, and the percentage of sales the business directs toward repayment (10% to 30%).
 Payments are automatically deducted from a business’s PayPal account until the loan is repaid.

-PayPal also offers business loans between $5,000 and $500,000 based on the financial strength of a business and its credit score.
+PayPal also offers business loans between $5,000 to $500,000 based on the financial strength of a business and its credit score.
 PayPal charges a fixed fee and withdraws repayments weekly from the business’s bank account instead of a PayPal account.
 Loans are funded within 24 hours and are repaid over 13 to 52 weeks depending on the amount.

-Lastly, PayPal offers cashback and points-based credit cards, as well as a digital line of credit wherever PayPal is accepted.
+PayPal offers cash-back and points-based credit cards, as well as a digital line of credit wherever PayPal is accepted.
 Although Venmo can’t compete in this arena, it does offer a physical card that extends Venmo’s purchasing power to just about any merchant.
 The card can be used to split payments between friends and also earns cashback rewards.
 Individuals who set up direct paycheck deposits to their Venmo account can also access their money two days earlier using the Venmo card.

 Cost: Venmo vs. PayPal